nealpalmer/UsbJoy/README.md

 - pre-crimped 10-pin cables are available on [amazon.com](https://www.amazon.com/dp/B0B2RCW5JF) And you would have to replace the connectors with a 3-pin version (cheap, and comes from US, so comes quickly).

 **SmartButton features**
+- About $1 for circuit board+cpu+connector.
+About $2 per illuminated arcade button.
 - Designed to solder directly to 30mm illuminated arcade buttons. [amazon EG-Starts Illuminated 30mm](https://www.amazon.com/EG-STARTS-Illuminated-Buttons-Raspberry/dp/B01N11BDX9) [Aliexpress 24mm&30mm](https://www.aliexpress.us/item/3256804217382377.html) [Coin/1P/2P](https://www.aliexpress.us/item/2251832825468632.html) [AutoRGB](https://www.aliexpress.us/item/3256805580977933.html) [50pack 28mm](https://www.aliexpress.us/item/3256805775007172.html) [Free ship $10](https://www.aliexpress.us/item/2251832849688596.html)
 - 24mm illuminated buttons might work, but haven't tested them yet.
 - Other buttons could be used.
 Just solder the to switch pins to the button, and the LED pins to an LED+Resistor.
 - 3-pin interface (5V, signal, GND)
-- Some solder jumpers can be filled, and some jumpers cut to turn a smart button into a dumb button (i.e. no 5V).
+- Some solder jumpers can be filled, and some jumpers cut to turn a smart button into a dumb button (i.e. no 5V present).
+- State of the led_option is stored in UsbJoy, and associated with the port.
+So the buttons don't have to store their operational state.
+- Programming of pic16f15213 can be done with either PicKit5 or UsbJoy.
 - LED options
   - 0: OFF
   - 1: ON